Cavs Rumors: Latest Buzz on LeBron James, Kawhi Leonard Trade and More

 Cavs Rumors: Latest Buzz on LeBron James, Kawhi Leonard Trade and MoreJune 29, 2018

-As usual, the Cleveland Cavaliers relevance awaits LeBron James's decision about where he'll be playing basketball next season.
+Once again, the Cleveland Cavaliers' relevance awaits LeBron James' decision about where he'll be playing basketball next season.

-With the star forward in control of where he'll sign the dotted line come July 1 when free agency starts, the Cavaliers are in the dark about what they're going to look like next season.
-With the Los Angeles Lakers, Philadelphia 76ers and even Houston Rockets hoping they'll have a chance to bring in the King the Cavs aren't the only ones waiting.
+With the star forward in control of who he'll sign on the dotted line for come July 1 when free agency starts, the Cavaliers are in the dark about what they're going to look like next season.
+With the Los Angeles Lakers, Philadelphia 76ers and even Houston Rockets hoping they'll have a chance to bring in the King, the Cavs aren't the only ones waiting.

 It's a situation that isn't short on rumors.
-James' decisions have held up plenty of summers before and whatever he decides to do is certainly going to start a chain reaction throughout the league as the hierarchy in the Association shifts whenever he makes a decision.
+James has held up plenty of summers before, and whatever he decides to do, it is certainly going to start a chain reaction throughout the league as the hierarchy in the Association shifts.

-The Cavs can't just stand pat while they wait on their star to make a decision.
+The Cavs can't just stand pat while they wait on their star.
 They'll look for ways to improve the team and their flexibility in hopes to keep him around or build without him.

 Here's a look at the latest buzz on the Cavs front in regards to James, a possible Kawhi Leonard trade and future flexibility.